The Truth About

 As we’re looking at cutting down costs, now is a good time to take a deeper dive into the forces at play behind the immoderate pricing of life sciences CRMs and the reasons why it is so much higher than what other industries have to pay.

 Pharmaceutical Companies Have Unique Challenges…

 Or Do They?

 If you’re in the life sciences industry, you’ve most definitely heard of how we’re faced with one-of-a-kind challenges that no other industry has to deal with.
-But before rushing to conclusions, let’s have a closer look at these challenges.
+But before rushing to conclusions, let us have a closer look at these challenges.

 Complex industry-customer relationship

 It makes perfect sense that the uncommon structure of the biopharma sector necessitates a more complex CRM software.
-This is the most common reason given to explain the higher than average cost of pharmaceutical CRMs; the more complex a system is, the higher its price.
+This is the most common reason given to explain the higher than average cost of pharmaceutical CRMs; the more complex a system is, the higher is its price.
 After all, selling a prescription drug is not like selling any other product.
 Marketing and sales departments have a difficult task at their hands.
 They often cannot market or sell directly to their end consumer (the patient).
-Additionally, there are multiple stakeholders at play; healthcare professionals (HCPs), payers, and institutions, which make customer relationship management that much harder to accomplish.
-Add to that a layer of regulatory restrictions and requirements (more on that later), which play a large role in controlling the relationship with customers, and this argument seems pretty solid.
+In addition, there are multiple stakeholders, such as healthcare professionals (HCPs), payers, and institutions, at play, which make customer relationship management much harder to accomplish.
+To that, a layer of regulatory restrictions and requirements (more on that later) is added, which play a large role in controlling the relationship with customers, and this argument seems pretty solid.